temach/reports/FIA-Lab-5-mail.md

 2. Send and receive mail via a virtual host interface, still without any change to an existing Sendmail installation.
 3. Run Postfix instead of Sendmail.

-And the various options that can be passed to `make`,.
+And the various options that can be passed to `make`.
+For this lab the aim is to install it in mode 3.

 One way to pass parameters is as shown below: